 Designed by six times major winner, Nick Faldo, Chart Hills is one of the finest golf courses in Kent.
 Recently awarded a place in the Rolex Top 1000 Courses in the World, it has also remained in the top 100 courses in the UK and Ireland.
 With several feature holes including the island 17th and the longest bunker in Europe, The Anaconda on the 5th, Chart Hills is a course every golfer will want to play.

 Great Dixter in Northiam, East Sussex, is a romantic recreation of a medieval manor house, complete with great hall, parlour, solar and yeoman's hall.
-The famous gardens, designed by architect Edwin Lutyens and Nathaniel Lloyd, is in the arts and crafts style, featuring topiary, a long border, an orchard and wild flower meadow.
+The famous gardens, designed by architects Edwin Lutyens and Nathaniel Lloyd, is in the arts and crafts style, featuring topiary, a long border, an orchard and wild flower meadow.

 Built in the early 16th century, Smallhythe Place was purchased by renowned Victorian actress Ellen Terry in 1899.
 Her daughter Edith Craig, set up the museum in 1929 which houses a fascinating collection highlighting Ellen Terry's extraordinary career and unconventional personal life.
 Now owned by the National Trust, Smallhythe Place includes a beautiful cottage garden and a charming 17th century thatched Barn Theatre which provides an opportunity to attend a show.

 For visitors who enjoy classic cars, this private collection specialises in Morgan 3 wheel cars, from 1913 to 1936.
 Hidden behind Falstaff Antiques shop, this fascinating museum is surrounded by vintage garage equipment, petrol pumps, signs, toy and model cars.
 All the vehicles in the collection have been restored by Mr Chris Booth over the last 40 years.